heussd/mirror-to-bitbucket-github-action/index.en.md

 ### `repository`
 Name of the repository on Bitbucket.
 If it does not exist, it is created automatically.
 Default: GitHub repository name.

+### `spacename`
+Name of the space in which the repository should be contained on Bitbucket.
+Default:  GitHub user name.

 ## Outputs
 None